Skip to main content

 And that’s it.
 No wrapping foil over the top, no transfers from stovetop to pan or vice versa, no ramekins of water heating alongside the pizza or other such shenanigans.
 Just simple, straightforward, second-day goodness.

-So simple and straightforward, it might generate some controversy.
+So simple, it might generate some controversy.
 We get it — you’ve read a million other articles telling you this process of reheating pizza is supposed to be complicated.
 Rather than argue the point, we invite you to try it for yourself — the proof of the reheated pizza is in the eating, after all.
 Try our ultra-simple pizza reheating recipe, and we’re sure you’ll love the results.

-Extra Tips
+Extra tips

 Store your pizza properly

 Your finished recipe is only as good as your ingredients.
-Sure, in this case the ingredients are already assembled, but it still matters how fresh they are when you embark on the reheating process.
+Sure, in this case, the ingredients are already assembled, but it still matters how fresh they are when you embark on the reheating process.
 As tempting as it can be to toss a half-emptied pizza box into your fridge (especially if it’s late and you’re halfway through your second six-pack), do the responsible thing and wrap that pizza up in an air-sealed bag or a glass storage container, ideally with a layer of parchment paper or paper towel in between slices to prevent them from sticking together.

 Preheat the pan

 There’s no objective downside to putting your slice on a cold pan and popping it in the hot oven.
-Toppings will be piping hot, cheese will be gooey, and your crust will maintain its integrity.
+The toppings will be piping hot, the cheese will be gooey, and your crust will maintain its integrity.
 But if you’re craving a perfectly crisp crust, stick the pan into the oven while it’s warming, then pull it out, place your cold slice on it, and wait for the magic to happen.

 Add a layer of parchment paper